bhuvanarajamani/thecodebee/resources.md

 ---
 layout : page
 title: Resources
-description: "List of resources used for this blog"
+description: ""
 icon: "fa-list"
 ---
+## List of resources used for this blog

 | Tool          | Purpose                       | Link                                          |
 | ------------- |-------------                  | ----------------------------------------------|